PagerDuty/pdpyras/README.rst

 A pull request for releasing a new version should be created, which along with the functional changes should also include at least:

-* An update to CHANGELOG.rst, where all lines corresponding to community contributions end with (in parentheses) the GitHub user handle of the contributor, a slash, and a link to the pull request.
+* An update to the changelog, where all items corresponding to community contributions end with (in parentheses) the GitHub user handle of the contributor, a slash, and a link to the pull request (see CHANGELOG.rst for preexisting examples).
 * A change in the version number in both setup.py and pdpyras.py, to a new version that follows `Semantic Versioning <https://semver.org/>`_.
 * Rebuilt HTML documentation

 The HTML documentation can be rebuilt with the ``docs`` make target: